Cat lady

-A cat lady is a cultural archetype or stock character, most often depicted as a woman, a middle-aged or elderly spinster or widow, who has many cats.
+A cat lady is a cultural archetype or stock character, most often depicted as a middle-aged or elderly spinster or widow, who has many cats.
 The term may be pejorative, or it may be affectionately embraced.

 Usage and association

 Women who have cats have long been associated with the concept of spinsterhood, widowhood or even witchcraft.
 In more recent decades, the concept of a cat lady has been associated with "romance-challenged (often career-oriented) women".
-Specifically, it has also been embraced by lesbians.

-A cat lady may also be an animal hoarder who keeps large numbers of cats without having the ability to properly house or care for them.
-They may be ignorant about their situation, or generally unaware of their situation.
-People who are aware of it are not normally considered cat ladies.
+The term "cat lady" has also been used as a pejorative term towards women without children, regardless of if they actually own cats.